-- Personal Protective Equipment (PPE) is recommended as football, hockey and rugby. - Football boots must be moulded for our 3G pitch.
+- Personal Protective Equipment (PPE) is recommended e.g. shin pads and mouth-guards for contact sports such as football, hockey and rugby. - Football boots must be moulded for our 3G pitch.
 Screw in or metal blades are not permitted. - All jewellery should be removed.